sanannya/NLP-Eval-for-DE/README.md

     - results: ******LIST THEM HEREEE******
 - Case study 2: refer to these for formatting
     - codebook: "hackathon data + GTs.csv".
         - For running evaluations, ground truths should be in numerical format.
-If they're in written format (like this file), the function written_code_to_numbers will convert them to numbers, as seen in "new datafile.csv".
+If they're in written format (like this file), the function written_code_to_numbers will convert them to numbers, as seen in "hackathon numerical GTs.csv".
     - results: ******LIST THEM HEREEE******